Prince of Peace Catholic Church

 - Heating consists of gas-fired duct furnaces installed in the supply air ductwork downstream from the air handlers.

-- A new natural gas service was installed to provide fuel for the furnaces and water heater.
-Capacity is approximately 1100 cfh.
+- A new natural gas service (with a capacity of approximately 1100 cfh) was installed to provide fuel for the furnaces and water heater.

-- Custom pendant lighting fixtures were designed and specified for the sanctuary to compliment the architecture of the building.
+- Custom pendant lighting fixtures were designed and specified for the sanctuary to complement the architecture of the building.